-You’re making personal history on your Wine Country wedding day.
-How fitting, then, to add some flair and flourish by choosing these historic Sonoma County landmarks for a truly memorable affair.
+You’re making personal history on your Wine Country wedding day, so add flair and flourish by choosing one of these historic Sonoma County landmarks for a truly memorable affair.

 Planning a wedding?